imixs/imixs-ml/imixs-ml-workflow/README.md

  - *ml.categories* - all categories from the text classification

 **Note:** Even if an entity was not found in the document content, but was configured by the bpmn model, the entity name will be part of 'ml.items'.
 With this mechanism, as new entity can later be trained even if the entity is yet not part of the model.

 *ml.categories* are optional and will only be provided if text classification was trained before.

+## The ML Definition

+During the processing of a workitem the MLService creates a MLDefinition holding the details of a ml service endpoint.
+These data is stored in a Map object with the following data

+ - ml.endpoint - the service endpoint of a ML Rest Service
+ - ml.model - the model name
+ - ml.locales - a list of locale definitions used for text analysis
+ - ml.items - list of entities recognized by ml service during text analysis
+ - ml.categories - list of categories defined in a ml service
+ - ml.status - the current status of a ml.definition (suggest|confirmed|trained)

+A client implementation can store additional data into ml.definition

 ## The MLService

 The MLService is a stateless EJB reacting on Processing events.
-The service updates the  ml.status item.
+The service updates the  ml.status for each ml.definition.
 If no ml.status item  exists, and ml.items is not empty, than the status is set to 'suggest'.
 If the status is 'suggest' and the current event is 'public' than the status is set to 'confirmed'

  The item '*ml.status*' has one of the following options: